 Green Awareness

-We understand that many of you will have travelled a long way to reach the cottage, there are numerous lovely walks from the cottage and we would encourage you to leave the car and explore on foot, alternately cycles can be hired from the campsite in Cannich.
-A safe storage area for your own or hired bikes can be found at the rear of the property.
-We can highly recommend the riding stables in Cougie for those who prefer four legs to two wheels(Booking is essential.
-There is also a bus service into Inverness which will readily collect, and return you to the bottom of the drive!
+We appreciate that (like ourselves) many of our guests will have travelled a long way to reach the cottage, there are numerous lovely walks from the cottage and we would encourage leaving the car and explore on foot, alternately cycles can be hired from the campsite in Cannich.

-The Brewers Cottage Grove
+The Brewers Cottage Trees for Life Grove Est. 2021

 You may wish to plant a tree in memory of your visit, in memory of a loved one, or you may wish to plant as a gesture in off-setting your carbon footprint for the journey you made in reaching Tomich.